PyMoDAQ/PyMoDAQ/docs/src/developer_folder/instrument_plugins.rst

 * ini_detector: update the status with "detector initialized" value and init state if attribute not null.
 * grab : emit grab_status(True)
 * grab_stopped: emit grab_status(False)
-* init_lcd: display a LCD panel
+* init_lcd: display a LCD panel. the attribute argument should be a dictionnary  directly passed as named arguments to the LCD object
-* lcd: display on the LCD panel, the content of the attribute
+* lcd: display on the LCD panel. the attribute argument should be a list of numpy arrays of shape (1,)
 * stop: stop the grab

 The interesting bit is the possibility to display a